rbozek/rbozek/README.md

 ### [:computer: Web Dev Portfolio](https://rbozek.netlify.app "Rich's Portfolio")
 ### [:musical_note: Art & Music](https://www.richbozek.com "Rich's Art & Music")

+Have a good time out there!
+Remember - be nice and don't litter.

 <!--
 If you're reading this...why are you snooping around here?
 Don't you have better things to do?